apache/superset/UPDATING.md

 ### Deprecations

+- [18960](https://github.com/apache/superset/pull/18960): Persisting URL params in chart metadata is no longer supported.
+To set a default value for URL params in Jinja code, use the optional second argument: `url_param("my-param", "my-default-value")`.

 ### Other

 - [17589](https://github.com/apache/incubator-superset/pull/17589): It is now possible to limit access to users' recent activity data by setting the `ENABLE_BROAD_ACTIVITY_ACCESS` config flag to false, or customizing the `raise_for_user_activity_access` method in the security manager.